ropensci/DataPackageR/README.md

 ### Data versioning

-The preprocessData package calculates an md5 checksum of each data object it stores, and keeps track of them in a file called `DATADIGEST`.
+The DataPackageR package calculates an md5 checksum of each data object it stores, and keeps track of them in a file called `DATADIGEST`.

 -   Each time the package is rebuilt, the md5 sums of the new data objects are compared against the DATADIGEST.
 -   If they don't match, the build process checks that the `DataVersion` string has been incremented in the `DESCRIPTION` file.